pavoltravnik/maxims-of-law/maxims-of-law.md

 Semper praesumitur pro legitimatione puerorem, et filiatio non potest probari.
 Children are alwasy presumed to be legitimate, for filiation cannot be proved.
 Co.
 Litt.
 126. See 1 Bouv.
 Inst. n.
 303.

-Semper praesumitur pro sententi .
+Semper praesumitur pro sententia.
 Presumption is always in favor of the sentence.
 3 Buls.
 43.

 Semper specialia generalibus insunt.
 Special clauses are always comprised in general ones.
 Dig.
 50, 17, 147.

 Sensus verborum est anima legis.
 The meaning of words is the spirit of the law.
 5 Co.
 2.

 Sensus verborum ex causa dicendi accipiendus est, et sermones semper accipiendi sunt secundum subjectam materiam.
-The sense of words is to be taken from the occasion of speakign them, and discourses are always to be interpreted according to the subject-mater.
+The sense of words is to be taken from the occasion of speaking them, and discourses are always to be interpreted according to the subject-matter.
 4 Co.
 14.

 Sententia facit jus, et legis interpretatio legis vim obtinet.
 The sentence gives the right, and the interpretation has the force of law.